JeremyVsquared/ISLR/clustering.md

 _Clustering_ or _cluster analysis_ is a form of unsupervised learning that attempts to find subsets or groups within data.
 In order to accomplish this, the algorithm must be given a definition of similarity or dissimilarity which is supplied by the user.
 There are a variety of methods to refine this input, but ultimately it must come from outside the data.

-There are three general types of clustering algorithms: _combinatorial algorithms_, _mixture modeling_, and _mode seeking_.

-_Combinatorial algorithms_ work with the data as it is presented without any assumption of an underlying probability model.

-_Mixture modeling_ presumes the data is derived from a combination of component density functions, each component density being a cluster which are fit by way of maximum likelihood or Bayesian methods.

-Like mixture modeling, _mode seekers_ presumes an unknown probability density function but differs by attempting to assign clusters by some measure of distance from the centroid.

 # K-means

-_K-means_ is a combinatorial algorithm, and probably the most popular clustering algorithm.
+_K-means_ is probably the most popular clustering algorithm.
 It uses Euclidean distance as its dissimilarity metric and produces $K$ distinct clusters by minimizing the within cluster variation.
 The user must specify $K$.

 ```{python}
 from sklearn.cluster import KMeans